-136. Topography and land-use.
-Hulhumalé subproject site is on empty plot situated in close proximity to two upcoming residential housing (close to commissioning stage) while the wider area consists of established and functioning institutional buildings / residential homes.
-While there are empty plots on either side of the proposed subproject site, there is no planned development information for these and/or the wider area.
-Cumulative impacts resulting from land use change is expected to be moderate since all building construction will have negative impact on topography and land use.
+137. Topography and land-use.
+Hithadhoo site is on empty plot situated within a developed area consisting of established and functioning institutional buildings / residential homes.
+There is no empty plot in the immediate vicinity of the proposed subproject site and no other planned development information for the wider area; Cumulative impacts resulting from land use change is expected to be low.
+However, all building construction will have negative impact on topography land use.

-137. Soils, Water resources.
+138. Soils, Water resources.
 When preparing site for construction, some contractors clear the entire site of vegetation and trees, often levelling and grading the whole extent of the site.
-This may result in soil compaction, erosion, disturbance to site slope and drainage pattern, and increase the sedimentation of nearby water bodies / coastline.
-In Hulhumalé, the proposed site has no vegetation or tree cover, and it is situated inland with no nearby water bodies

-While building construction for the subproject will not occupy large area (work site is 10,000 square feet), cumulative impacts could be significant if not managed properly especially since more buildings are under construction in the surrounding plots / wider area.
-During operation, buildings require water for kitchen use and sanitation.
-Some facility operators may undertake groundwater abstraction that may affect the groundwater table, and result in excess usage and shortage in water availability for other users in the area; however, this is not anticipated for the subproject.
-With mitigation measures to avoid disturbance to soils, natural slope, drainage as well as estimating water usage for the new building and avoiding groundwater abstraction, cumulative impacts associated with current and future building development in this regard are expected to be minor.
+This may result in soil compaction, soil disturbance and erosion and increase the sedimentation of nearby water bodies / coastline.
+Although building construction for the subproject will not occupy large area, cumulative impacts could be significant if not managed properly especially if more buildings were to be constructed and operated in the future in the surrounding wider area.
+During operation, building require water for kitchen use and sanitation.
+Some facility operators may undertake groundwater extraction that may affect the groundwater table, excess usage and shortage in water availability for other users in the area; however, this is not anticipated for the subproject.
+With mitigation measures to avoid disturbance to vegetation and trees, soils as well as water usage e.g., estimating water usage for the new building, cumulative impacts associated with current and future building development in this regard are expected to be minor.

-138. Air, Noise and Vibration: Most civil works for building will have negative impacts on air, noise and vibration during peak construction period, which are temporary and localized in nature.
+139. Air, Noise and Vibration: Most civil works for building will have negative impacts on air, noise and vibration during peak construction period, which are temporary and localized in nature.
 With implementation of mitigation measures and adoption of good engineering practices, the cumulative impacts associated with current and future building development in this regard are expected to be minor.
 There will be no air quality, noise or vibration issues during operation.

-139. Ecology.
-The site due diligence has confirmed that there are no protected habitats or species of particular conservation value present with the defined area of influence for the subproject and the wider land area.
+140. Ecology.
+The site due diligence has confirmed that there are no protected habitats or species of particular conservation value present with the defined area of influence for the subproject and the wider area.
 The cumulative impacts in this regard are considered to be minor.

-140. Human Environment.
+141. Human Environment.
 Resettlement and rehabilitation of affected persons may have higher relevance in cases of land acquisition.
-However, with implementation of safeguard measures such as careful site selection that avoids land acquisition, impact on private assets, the cumulative impacts associated with current and future building development in this regard are expected to be minor.
+However, with implementation of safeguard measures such as careful site selection that avoids land acquisition or impact on private assets, the cumulative impacts associated with current and future building development in this regard are expected to be minor.

-141. Waste.
-All buildings construction and operation will need to effectively manage their wastes such as biodegradable waste (vegetation clearances), if any, construction and demolition debris, presence of workers and polluting materials, leaks and spills, and solid waste.
-The area service providers will be utilized for waste collection, transport, and disposal.
+142. Waste.
+All buildings construction and operation will need to effectively manage their wastes such as biodegradable waste (cleared vegetation), construction and demolition debris, presence of workers and polluting materials, leaks and spills, and solid waste.
+The area service providers - FENAKA and WAMCO will be utilized for collection, transport, and disposal.
 The cumulative impacts associated with current and future buildings in this regard are expected to be minor, if managed effectively.

-142. Visual and Aesthetics.
-For Hulhumalé, building is only G+2.5 and this will blend in with other existing buildings in the wider area.
-Building will sit low on the horizon, therefore cumulative impacts associated with current and future buildings in this regard are expected to be minor.
+143. Visual and Aesthetics.
+The new building is a G+1 structure that will blend in with other existing buildings in the wider area.
+Building will sit low on the horizon; therefore, cumulative impacts associated with current and future buildings in this regard are expected to be minor.